An Introverts Guide to Being More Social

 Lean on Extroverted Friends

 We’ve all got them.
-A charming guy or a bubbly girl that relishes in the very setting that haunts your dreams.
+A charming guy or a bubbly girl who relishes in the very setting that haunts your dreams.
 Study them, learn their techniques, and lean on them when you’re just not up to talking.
 Good friends offer support and guidance.
 That’s what they are there for!
 So don’t be afraid to lean on your extroverted friends for advice.
 Trust us, they’ll jump at the chance.

 You’re Allowed to Say No

 I repeat, you’re allowed to say no. Your journey of self-development is allowed to take a night off every once in a while.
 Never feel obligated to do anything that you just flat-out don’t want to do.
-You’re allowed to stay home on a Friday night and binge watch your favorite TV show.
+You’re allowed to stay home on a Friday night and binge-watch your favorite TV show.
 It’s all about balance.

 Get Comfortable Being Uncomfortable